SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 <details>
     <summary>Click here when you have your answer in mind</summary>

-Remember that speed only deals with magnitude, meaning it will be positive regardless of direction.
-The speed of the object is increasing because each dot is spacing out more and more, or in other words the position is increasing after each interval, which is four seconds between every dot.
-The object is becoming more negative, which means vectors like velocity and acceleration will be negative values.
-Now that we have determined the direction to be negative, we can look at the magnitude of acceleration.
-The change of position, or displacement, is doubling each time which makes velocity (the rate of change of position, or displacement) increase.
-Since velocity is not increasing by the same value each time but instead increasing exponentially (2 times each interval) then that makes acceleration an increasing value not a constant one.
-Note that acceleration is getting more negative, it is not increasing in the positive direction.
+Remember that speed only deals with magnitude, meaning it will be positive regardless of direction. **The speed of the object is increasing because each dot is spacing out more and more, or in other words the position is increasing after each interval, which is four seconds between every dot.** The object is becoming more negative, which means vectors like velocity and acceleration will be negative values. **Now that we have determined the direction to be negative,** we can look at the magnitude of acceleration.
+The change of position, or displacement, is doubling each time which makes velocity (the rate of change of position, or displacement) increase. **Since velocity is not increasing by the same value each time but instead increasing exponentially (2 times each interval) then that makes acceleration an increasing value not a constant one.** Note that acceleration is getting more negative, it is not increasing in the positive direction.

 </details>

+### Position vs. Time

 ![Position vs. Time Graph #1](images/position_vs_time.png)

 The graph above represents position vs. time.
 These are effective at describing three variables.
 Can you figure out the third one?
 It's velocity!
 Specifically, the slope of the graph is, so this graph shows more than at first glance.
 One can find the instantaneous and average velocity just from this graph.
 Instantaneous velocity is found by drawing a tangent line at the point of interest and calculating the slope of it.
-Average velocity is found only along a certain time interval from one point to another, which can be from start to finish or from two particular points of interest.
-Try to find the average velocity from t = 0s to t = 4s.
-We will discuss instantaneous velocity in a moment.
+Average velocity is found only along a certain time interval from one point to another, which can be from start to finish or from two particular points of interest. **Try to find the average velocity from t = 0s to t = 4s.** We will discuss instantaneous velocity in a moment.

 <details>
     <summary>Click here when you have your answer in mind</summary>